 THIS BLOG POST WAS ALL ABOUT HOW MUCH IT COST TO INSTALL A FIBERGLASS POOL IN YOUR BACKYARD.

-If you live in and around Louisville, Ky or Prospect, KY and you want an in-ground swimming pool, fiberglass or gunite, contact me.
+So, if you live in and around Louisville, Ky or Prospect, KY and you want an in-ground swimming pool, contact us.
 I would be delighted to speak with you and evaluate your backyard.
-The best way to contact me is by clicking the bright yellow “Contact Us” button on this website.
+However, the best way to contact me is by clicking the bright yellow “Contact Us” button on this website.

 Thank you so much for visiting and reading!